 - Whatever is required, hold the flats on the shaft with a suitable small wrench.
 Loosen the jam nut using the correct size wrench and then turn the pushrod adjusting screw in or out to the desired length.

 - Check the length again.
 Whenever this is good, mark the tip for reference just in case you accidentally rotate it a little; you know where the orientation was.

 - Run the jam nut down against the shaft and then snug it down.
 This doesn’t have to be crazy tight.

 - Once that is complete, you can continue with what you’re doing and you’re good to go.

 Alright, folks!
 That’s it.
-This process is definitely a lot easier than what people make it out to be.
-The hardest part of this is removing and installing the components into the vehicle.
-Which by the way, if you own a Fox Mustang, and would like to see the process of installing a '93 Cobra-style booster, check out our article.
+This process is a lot easier than what people make it out to be.
+The hardest part is removing and installing the components into the vehicle.
+Which by the way, if you own a Fox Mustang and would like to see the process of installing a '93 Cobra-style booster, check out our article.

 Until next time, for all things 1979 to present Mustang and SVT Lightning; keep it right here with the Real Mustang eEnthusiasts, LMR.com!